qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 This also allows only certain placements to be used, so eg for coastal features you can prevent labels being placed over the land.

-The |radiobuttonon| :guilabel:`Around point` setting places the label in an equal radius (set in :guilabel:`Distance`) circle around the feature.
+The |radioButtonOn| :guilabel:`Around point` setting places the label in an equal radius (set in :guilabel:`Distance`) circle around the feature.
 The placement of the label can even be constrained using the :guilabel:`Quadrant` option.

-In the |radiobuttonon| :guilabel:`Offset from point` placement, labels are placed at a fixed offset from the point feature.
+In the |radioButtonOn| :guilabel:`Offset from point` placement, labels are placed at a fixed offset from the point feature.
 You can select the :guilabel:`Quadrant` in which to place your label.
 You are also able to set the X and Y offset distances between the points and their labels